Mudroom Storage and Organization

 In our former Leawood Kansas home (see the full Colonial House Tour here) our mudroom space was actually a shared mudroom laundry room combination.

 Both spaces are served well with a variety of organization techniques and ideas.
-Read on for all the inspiration!
+Read on for my best tips to create the mudroom storage that will make your life easier!

 This little antique chest functions as the ultimate entryway organizer!
 It’s somewhat narrow, allowing for easy pass-through, has a great solid marble top to catch miscellaneous items, and a few drawers to stow away seasonal essentials.